Acetone: History

 Acetone was first produced by Andreas Libavius in 1606 by distillation of lead(II) acetate.
 In 1832, French chemist Jean-Baptiste Dumas and German chemist Justus von Liebig determined the empirical formula for acetone.
 In 1833, French chemists Antoine Bussy and Michel Chevreul decided to name acetone by adding the suffix -one to the stem of the corresponding acid (viz, acetic acid) just as a similarly prepared product of what was then confused with margaric acid was named margarone.
-By 1852, English chemist Alexander William Williamson realized that acetone was methyl acetyl; the following year, the French chemist Charles Frédéric Gerhardt concurred.
-In 1865, the German chemist August Kekulé published the modern structural formula for acetone.
+By 1852, Alexander William Williamson, an English chemist, realized that acetone was methyl acetyl; the following year, the French chemist Charles Frédéric Gerhardt concurred.
+In 1865, a German chemist, August Kekulé published the modern structural formula for acetone.
 Johann Josef Loschmidt had presented the structure of acetone in 1861, but his privately published booklet received little attention.
-During World War I, Chaim Weizmann developed the process for industrial production of acetone (Weizmann Process).
+During World War I, Chaim Weizmann developed the biochemical process for industrial production of acetone (Weizmann Process).

 Production

 Acetone is produced directly or indirectly from propene.
 Approximately 83% of acetone is produced via the cumene process; as a result, acetone production is tied to phenol production.
-In the cumene process, benzene is alkylated with propylene to produce cumene, which is oxidized by air to produce phenol and acetone:
+In the cumene process, benzene is alkylated with propylene to produce cumene, which is oxidized by air to produce acetone and phenol:

 Other processes involve the direct oxidation of propylene (Wacker-Hoechst process), or the hydration of propylene to give 2-propanol, which is oxidized (dehydrogenated) to acetone.
 Previously, acetone was produced by the dry distillation of acetates, for example calcium acetate in ketonic decarboxylation.